Read Willard Van Orman Quine with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Quine’s 7 greatest contributions to philosophy.

-The central claim is this: These contributions collectively revolutionized various aspects of philosophy, particularly in logic, epistemology, and the philosophy of language, establishing Quine as a central figure in 20th-century analytic philosophy.
+In plain terms: These contributions collectively revolutionized various aspects of philosophy, particularly in logic, epistemology, and the philosophy of language, establishing Quine as a central figure in 20th-century analytic philosophy.

 - Willard Van Orman Quine’s 7 Greatest Contributions to Philosophy: These contributions collectively revolutionized various aspects of philosophy, particularly in logic, epistemology, and the philosophy of language, establishing Quine as a central figure in 20th-century analytic philosophy.